Mentoring

 Mentoring provides an opportunity for an exchange of ideas between professionals at different stages of their careers and a possibility for mentors to get acquainted with the world of today’s students in the field.
 Mentoring is a learning process that benefits both mentors and students.

-Pair meetings: approxmately every 4-6 weeks, for about 2 hours at a time.
-Meetings can also be conducted entirely virtually.
-Interactions between different mentor pairs are also possible.
-The program is paused in summer.
+Mentor-mentee Meetings: Held approximately every 4-6 weeks, about 2 hours each.
+Meetings can also be conducted fully virtually.
+Meetings between different mentor-mentee pairs are also possible.
+The program will be on break during the summer.

-Mentoring will be implemented in 2024 in such a way that in each location, there will be separate kick-off meetings, and efforts will be made to match mentor pairs so that the mentor is located near the mentee's school location or is an alumni of the school.
-An interim meeting in May will be held in the metropolitan area, and the final meeting in November-December will alternate between different locations.
+The 2025 mentoring program will be organized so that each partner university location will have separate kick-off meetings, and mentor-mentee pairs will be matched with mentors close to the mentee's school location or with school alumni.
+The midpoint meeting in May will be held in the Helsinki metropolitan area, and the closing meeting will rotate between different locations.

 What is mentoring?